 A snapshot captures the state of your environment at a point in time.
-Snapshots don’t include data that is hosted on external data sources.
+Snapshots don’t include data that's hosted on external data sources.

 Take a snapshot of your environment before people start using the system and again at suitable intervals so you can restore the environment if something goes wrong.
 You can download and store snapshots on a local file system and upload them back to your system if they’re required to restore content.
 The snapshot file that you download is a compressed archive file (BAR file).